 Finishing off our list is a dish which sees a hotpot made from the intestines and stomach lining of things like cows, goats and sheep.
 Sounds lovely, right?

 The sloppy goo which accompanies the broth isn’t to everyone’s tastes, but it does apparently goes down as a treat with a bevy of Japanese diners after a hard day’s work.

 (Image credit to: https://www.flickr.com/photos/avlxyz/)

 Interested in trying any of these dishes (perhaps even the disgusting ones) for yourself?
-Why not give one of them a go the next time you’re over there?
+Why not give one of them a go when you get to Japan?